-NQF will conduct the pilot test in three iterative steps over a 12- to 18-month period.
+NQF will conduct the pilot test in three steps over a 12- to 18-month period.
 Each step of the pilot builds on the successes and lessons learned from prior steps (see Figure 1).
-During each step, NQF will collect and analyze data using predefined metrics of success to determine whether the strategies are achieving intended targets.
-The first step aims to generate meaningful and actionable measure feedback.
-The second aims to standardize and streamline the measure feedback tool and process.
-The third aims to support stakeholders in applying measure feedback.
-The vision is to broadly implement those tactics and strategies that are successful in meeting the Committee-defined goals, and to engage in continuous quality improvement of the measure feedback loop in collaboration with healthcare stakeholders.
+The first two steps of the pilot will run concurrently.
+Step one, which aims to generate meaningful and actionable measure feedback, will occur for the first 12 months of the pilot.
+Step two, which aims to standardize and streamline the measure feedback tool and process, will take place between the first and eighth month of the pilot.
+Step three, which aims to support stakeholders to apply measure feedback, will begin at six months into the pilot and continue through the end in month 18.
+During each step, NQF will collect and analyze data using pre-defined metrics of success to determine whether the strategies are achieving intended targets.
+This evaluation will be continuous and occur over the 18 months of the pilot.
+The vision is to broadly implement those tactics and strategies that are successful in meeting the Committee-defined goals and to engage in continuous quality improvement of the measure feedback loop in collaboration with healthcare stakeholders.

 Figure 1.
-Stepwise Approach to Measure Feedback Loop Pilot Test
+Measure Feedback Loop Pilot Test Steps and Strategies